 Practitioners of human givens therapy can offer support to people seeking help by teaching them ways to think and behave that may be more effective for getting their core needs met.

-Human givens was developed by Ivan Tyrrell, Joe Griffin, and Pat Williams, who founded the European Therapy Studies Institute (ETSI) in 1992 to explore the traits effective approaches to psychotherapy had in common, with the goal of an integrated and effective model of mental and emotional health care.
+Human givens was developed by Ivan Tyrrell and Joe Griffin, who founded the European Therapy Studies Institute (ETSI) in 1992 to explore the traits effective approaches to psychotherapy had in common, with the goal of an integrated and effective model of mental and emotional health care.
 Their research eventually led to the creation of a journal, The Therapist.
 In 1996, Tyrrell founded MindFields College, a mobile “school" offering instruction in emerging data about effective strategies in psychotherapy.
-By 1997, practitioners were using the term “human givens” to describe the base principles of the nature of human beings according to these research-endorsed core needs, and the name of the journal was changed to Human Givens.
+By 1997, practitioners were using the term “human givens” to describe the basic principles of the nature of human beings according to these research-endorsed core needs, and the name of the journal was changed to Human Givens.

-In 2001, practitioners created the Human Givens Institute (HGI), which has since published a number of self-help books, such as Tyrrell's 2003 book, Human Givens: The New Approach to Emotional Health and Clear Thinking.
+In 2001, the Human Givens Institute (HGI) was established.
+A number of books have been published under the HG Publishing Imprint, such as Griffin and Tyrrell's 2003 book, Human Givens: The New Approach to Emotional Health and Clear Thinking and self-help guides for handling depression, anxiety, anger, addiction, and pain using human givens principles.
 The Human Givens Foundation, a UK charity founded in 2004, further promotes education and research on psychotherapy and human nature.
+Human Givens College was established in 2010.

 Proponents of human givens believe continuous learning is vital to human development and wellness, and this is embraced in therapy, with the approach being refined as new data necessitates.